Max-Sanii/Diabetes-Diagnostic-App/README.md

 # Diabetes-Diagnostic-App
-The objective is to use the dataset from diabetes labs along with experimenting with different Machine Learning algorithms to predict diabetes based on diagnostic measurements.
+The objective is to use the dataset from diabetes labs to train a Machine Learning model to predict diabetes based on diagnostic measurements.
+The app allows you to pick between six different algorithms as your classifier model.

 ### Project Description
 We can use the historical diagnostic data of the patients who were tested for diabetes in order to calculate the risk of diabetes for other patients who have taken other lab exams that were needed for this prediction.